Begin typing your question below

 - Have had severe allergies to other vaccines or injectable medications in the past, or have had an anaphylactic reaction in the past but do not know the cause.
 Talk to your doctor first.

 Like any medication, surgery or other treatment, vaccines also have risks of side effects.
 The good news is for those who have side effects, they are almost always mild and go away quickly.
-For almost everyone, the risk of getting COVID is much higher — like thousands of times higher — than the risk of a serious reaction from the vaccine, and the vaccine offers the benefit of preventing serious infections.
+For almost everyone, the risk of getting COVID is much higher — sometimes thousands of times higher — than the risk of a serious reaction from the vaccine, and the vaccine offers the benefit of preventing serious infections.
 Your doctor can assess your medical situation and advise you about the vaccine.

 If you have questions about whether the vaccine is right for you, talk to a doctor.